analogwp/analogwp-templates/readme.txt

 In the Style Kits library, each template kit comes with its own theme style preset.
 Mix-and-match theme styles and layouts and enjoy built-in design consistency.

-### Boost your design workflow with Style Kits Pro
+### Boost your Elementor design workflow with Style Kits Pro

 - **Unlimited access** to a hand-made library of premium Template Kits, Theme Style Presets and Blocks that adapt to your existing Theme Styles.
 - **Inline style cleanup tools** that reset your layouts from inline styles.
 Turn your existing pages into theme-style-friendly layouts with a few clicks.